asoonami/personal-user-manual/README.md

 DISC: _SCI Steadiness Conscientiousness Influence_
 Strengthfinder Themes: _Relator | Arranger | Input | Learner | Responsibility_

-- Originally born and raised in Kuala Lumpur, Malaysia, I've been living in St. Louis suburbs for 20+ years.
+- Originally born and raised in Kuala Lumpur, Malaysia, I've been living in St. Louis for 20+ years and received my US Citizenship 5 years ago.
 - I'm on ESRI's - Professional Services - Midwest Regional Office, managing engagements & projects.
 Managing complex variables and organizing to simplify is my [Ordinary Superpowers](https://www.asuperpoweredlife.com/).
 - Fav podcasts: Marketplace with Kai Ryssdal, How I Built This with Guy Raz, Planet Money, and multitudes of National Public Radio (NPR) programming.
 - Lately, I am exploring businesses that embraces [Stakeholder Capitalism](https://www.instituteforcorporatetransformation.com/podcast)

-### How to Contact Me
+### How to get ahold of me and my time
 - MS Teams works for quick answers, and email for detailed responses
-- I like to have background and context, so please @mention me in channel, email chain, and especially Salesforce/Kimble Chatter
 - To reach me outside of core office hour, text my mobile 314-482-6693
 - Core working hours are 9am-6pm central time.
-Generally easier to work later than to start earlier
+Generally easier got me to work later than to start earlier
+- You can schedule over any "tentative" meetings on my calendar

 ### Preferred Working Style
 - Like transparency and stay well informed